Porto: A Portuguese Gem Along the Douro

 One of the most iconic destinations in Porto is the grand Dom Luis I Bridge.
 This double-level, arched bridge connects the old town district with the Vila Nova de Gaia neighborhood.
 Its construction, completed in 1886, was managed by German engineer Théophile Seyrig, a disciple of the famous Gustave Eiffel (yes, that Eiffel).

 Today, it remains fully operational, with pedestrian access on both levels.
-The Porto Metro crosses the top level; however, I recommend walking across the bridge for incredible views of the city and the Douro River.
+The Porto Metro crosses the top level; however, you should definitely walk across the bridge for incredible views of the city and the Douro River.

 View of Dom Luis I Bridge from Mosteiro do Pilar, Vila Nova de Gaia

-Exploring the Ribeira district is one of my favorites, and it is also very leisurely.
+Exploring the Ribeira district is one of the best ways to experience the Douro River, and it is also very leisurely.
 This colorful, scenic neighborhood in old town Porto sits on the edge of the river and is a great place to eat and relax while you watch the ships (known as rabelos) sail by.

 I had a delicious Portuguese lunch with a great view at Taberna Rio.